Climate change, fire and their implications for species

 The role of fire management

-Humans are also affected by forest fires, particularly those living in or near forested areas or who use forests for recreational activities.
-One important thing to consider is the effect our fire management activities have on the response of a forest to fire.
+Humans are also affected by forest fires, particularly those living in or near forested areas, or who use forests for recreational activities or who are involved in the timber industry.
+One important thing to consider is the effect our fire management activities have on the response of a forest to a fire.

 Natural Resources Canada describes fire management as the process of planning, preventing and fighting fires to protect people, property and the forest resource, using a broad tool kit, which includes the Canadian Wildland Fire Information System, Canadian Forest Fire Danger Rating System, Wildfire Threat Rating System, Canadian Fire Effects Model and Probabilistic Fire Analysis System.
 It also involves using fire to achieve forestry, wildlife and land use objectives.